how to hand wash clotheshow to hand wash clothes

 6. Rinse Your Items

-Once you’ve thoroughly washed the clothes, drain the soapy water and refill the basin with clean, cool water.
-Submerge the clothing and rinse out the detergent, gently agitating the garments.
-You may need to repeat the rinsing process a few times until the water runs clear and no soap residue remains.
+Once you’ve thoroughly washed the clothes, drain the soapy water and refill the basin with clean, cold water.
+Submerge the clothing and gently agitate them to rinse out the detergent.

 7. Lay Out to Dry